clehner/ssb-git-repo/README.md

   - `object.length`: size in bytes of the git object
   - `object.sha1`: SHA1 hash of the git object
   - `object.link`: link to ssb blob containing the git object's data
-- `packs`: git packfiles being added to the repo
+- `packs`: links to git packfiles being added to the repo
-  - `pack.pack` link to ssb blob containing the packfile data
-  - `pack.idx`: link to ssb blob containing the pack index data
+- `indexes`: links to index files for the packfiles in `packs`

 ## TODO